Eurovision Song Contest 2018: The Official Winner Is Announced, Plus, All The Controversies And Successes

 You can view the full set of results via Eurovision’s official website.

-Portugal’s winner from Eurovision 2017, Salvador Sobral, performed his 2017 winning song,”Amar Pelos Dois,” as well as a new number during the voting phase of Eurovision 2018.
-As the BBC reported, Sobral had a heart transplant late last year after suffering from a long term heart condition.
+Portugal’s winner from Eurovision 2017, Salvador Sobral, performed his 2017 winning song, “Amar Pelos Dois,” as well as a new number during the voting phase of Eurovision 2018.
+As the BBC reported, Sobral had a heart transplant late last year after suffering from a long-term heart condition.
 For those watching the Eurovision Song Contest this year, it was impossible to know he undertook such a massive surgery so recently.

 Along with the winner of the Eurovision Song Contest 2018 being announced, the grand final had a security breech when a man ran on stage during SuRie’s performance of “Storm.”
 The UK contestant was belting out her number when a man ran on stage, security close behind.
 He still had time to rip the microphone from her hand and say some words in a language other than English before security wrestled him off the stage.
 While given the option, SuRie declined performing again at the end of the competition and before voting lines opened.
 After the incident, it was anticipated the voting public would support her by voting.
 In the end, the public vote ended up contributing 25 points to their final tally.